 Nike’s purpose is to unite people through sport to create a healthy planet, active communities, and an equal playing field for all.
 When Nike helps unleash the power of play and sport for kids, they are changing lives to the better.
 That’s why their corporate social responsibility and priority in their community work is to get kids moving.
 And because a good sports coach can make all the difference in a kid’s sports experience, Nike has helped train nearly 100,000 community coaches through NIKE-supported programming.
 A particular focus for Nike is increasing the number of female coaches, as female coaches are such powerful

 catalysts in inspiring more girls to get active.
 From partnering with community organisations to recruit and train female coaches to launch a training guide with the United States Olympic and Paralympic Committee to help all coaches create a girl-inclusive culture, Nike continues to invest in creating safe spaces where girls can learn, grow and become the leaders we know they can be, in sport and in life.

-5. Keep your communication positive.
-The point of a corporate social responsibility program is to show gratitude to the customers and the industry in general that have help your business thrive.
+2. Keep your communication positive. show gratitude to the customers and the industry who have helped your business thrive.
 Be sure to keep CSR messages positive and make the best impression.

 ⭐️ Marketers are reading > The best Linkedin profile cover photo ideas

 ?
 Join 5k+ subscribers receiving the best marketing tips.